SdbnCode/UWindsorDashBoard/README.md

 - The App.js contains the main application and loads all of the other web elements to be displayed
 - The Config.json file creates the title of the website
 - The rest of the packages are for libraries and elements needed to run the web application

+## Creation Page

+Click the login button, this will take you to the publishing page.
+Currently there is no login feature.

+## Search Functionality

+This is found on the main page with the default template datasets for people use test the web application.